Reper2/Reper2/README.md

 ### Hi, I'm Reper2!

-- I like 🌌 spacey, 🌈 rainbow, and ⚙️ tech kind of stuff. 🌈 Rainbow generally when put with space.
-I love space and ⚙️ tech put 🌌 together.
+- I like 🌌spacey, 🌈rainbow, and ⚙️tech kind of stuff. 🌈Rainbow generally when put with 🌌space.
+I love 🌌space and ⚙️tech put together.

 - 🔭 I’m currently working on making a site for this.
 - 😄 Pronouns: he/him